Go card: Card readers

-Contactless Payments

-TransLink is running a trial on G:link with support for contactless payments via Visa, Mastercard and American Express.
-By the end of 2021, it is expected that contactless payment will be supported on all heavy rail stations.
-Currently, contactless payments only allow for adult fares, although this is expected to be rectified in the future.

-CityCycle Scheme integration

-In March 2012, the then opposition transport spokesman, Scott Emerson, proposed that a Liberal National Party government if elected would consider integrating go cards with the Brisbane City Council/JCDecaux-operated CityCycle bicycle hire scheme.
-A similar proposal had previously been rejected by the incumbent Labor government in January 2012.

-From November 2012, CityCycle subscribers can link a go card account to a CityCycle account, which also operates on a smart-card based system.
-However, the current integration does not yet allow bicycle hire charges to be deducted from the go card account balance.

 Reception

-Uptake

-TransLink publishes reporting of the usage and uptake of go card in its annual reports.

-go card is the most widely used ticketing product on the TransLink network, representing 87% of all trips taken in the quarter ended June 2016.
+Translink publishes reporting of the uptake of go card in its annual reports. go card is the most widely used ticketing product on the Translink network, representing 87% of all trips taken in the quarter ended June 2016.

-Security

-In 2008, security experts found the cloning of a go card is possible - though no verified instances have yet been discovered, which allow people to clone and use other people's go cards.
-TransLink has indicated that systems exist to detect fraudulent activity and reject cloned cards, however no details about these systems are available.

-In January 2010, in a move to encourage the use of the go card, TransLink changed the fare structure by increasing the price of paper tickets to make the go card cheaper than paper tickets.
+In January 2010, in a move to encourage the use of the go card, Translink changed the fare structure by increasing the price of paper tickets to make the go card cheaper than paper tickets.
 In some cases the increase was as much as 40%.
 Although more users were using the go card than before, the move created another issue given the limited number of train stations selling the go card at the time.
 Some users could not buy the go card and had to continue to use paper tickets with higher fares.
-In response, TransLink confirmed more stations would begin selling the go card.
+In response, Translink confirmed more stations would begin selling the go card.

-TransLink fares continued a trend of "planned" increases by a factor of 15% per year in the 2010, 2011 and 2012 calendar years, sparking concerns about affordability.
+Translink fares continued a trend of "planned" increases by a factor of 15% per year in the 2010, 2011 and 2012 calendar years, sparking concerns about affordability.
 From 2013 the "planned" increase halved to 7.5%.
 Currently, go card fares are 30% cheaper than paper-based ticket pricing.

+Criticism

-In March 2010, a loophole was discovered that allowed go card users to avoid fares on buses by "touching off" at the back door after touching on at the first door, TransLink confirmed that doing this would waive the fare.
+In 2008, security experts found the cloning of a go card is possible, though no verified instances have yet been discovered, which allow people to clone and use other people's go cards.
+Translink has indicated that systems exist to detect fraudulent activity and reject cloned cards, however no details about these systems are available.
+In March 2010, a loophole was discovered that allowed go card users to avoid fares on buses by "touching off" at the back door after touching on at the first door, Translink confirmed that doing this would waive the fare.